Jamesreinhardt222/comm-documentation-assignment/README.md

 Hello everyone.
 Due to COVID-19 situation, many students and instructors are experiencing difficulties in communication.
 This guide is the basic slack guide to help BCIT instructors to communicate better with students.

 This guide includes information about:
--	Making your account
+-	Making your account.

--	Setting up your workspace
+-	Setting up your workspace.

--	Managing channel
+-	Managing channels.

 -	Integrating external apps for extra features.